 '''

-cd minet-netclass-w03
+cd minet-netclass-w14

 touch .dependencies

 '''

-Now you can make the dependencies, clean, and build Minet and your project:
+Now you can make the dependencies, clean, and build Minet and your project on any TLAB machine.

 '''

 make clean

 make depend

-make project a
+make

 '''

-You'll typically only run the last command for the remainder of this part of the project.
+You'll typically only run the last command (make) for the remainder of this part of the project.

-Notice that http_client and http_server1,2,3 are built.
+Notice that http\client and http\server1,2,3 (under minet-netclass-w14/bin, along with many other binaries) are built.
 These are stubs that do nothing.
-You will write them for this project, filling in their corresponding .cc files.
-You can find binary versions of correct implementations in /home/pdinda/netclass-execs.
+You will write them for this project, filling in their corresponding .cc files (under minet-netclass-w14/src/apps).
+You can find binary versions of correct implementations in /home/xph906/EECS340/binaries.

 To configure Minet, edit setup.sh as appropriate.
-The only thing you should need to edit is MINET IPADDR.
-We will assign each group a block of 256 10-net addresses.
+The only thing you should need to edit is MINET\IPADDR.
+We will assign each group a block of 256 10-net addresses later.
+(In the first project, you don't need to modify anything in setup.sh).

+'''

 To run Minet, do

-'''
+/bin/bash

 source setup.sh

-go.sh udp server u 1500

 '''

 Notice that you must be using an sh-style shell for this to work.
-If you're using something else, you can run /bin/bash.
-You can also change your login shell using chsh.
+You should see "Done!" at the end of the output.